mlogan914/mlogan914.github.io/_posts/2025-08-11-too-tech-for-clinical-too-clinical-for-tech.md

 <p align="center">Image created by the author</p>

-I work in a strange in-between place.
-On one side: the highly regulated, cautiously paced world of clinical research — pharmaceuticals, medical devices, health organizations — where systems like Electronic Data Capture (EDC) keep trials running and regulators happy.
+I work in a strange gray area; on one side: the highly regulated, cautiously paced world of clinical research — pharmaceuticals, medical devices, health organizations — where systems like Electronic Data Capture (EDC) keep trials running and regulators happy;

-On the other side: modern tech engineering — cloud platforms, automation, DevOps, platform engineering — where the expectation is rapid iteration, frequent deployment, and “if it’s not automated by next week, what are we even doing?”
+on the other side: modern tech engineering — cloud platforms, automation, DevOps, platform engineering — where the expectation is rapid iteration, frequent deployment, and “if it’s not automated by next week, what are we even doing?”

 Somehow, I’m *too tech for clinical* and *too clinical for tech*.
 And it’s… a little like being bilingual in two dialects that don’t think they need translators.